Laminations from the Main Cubioid: Introduction

 A polynomial $P$ with $[P]\in \ol{\phd}_3$ has at most two non-repelling cycles.
 One of them must be a fixed point (as we approximate $P$ with polynomials $g$, whose classes belong to $\phd_3$, the attracting fixed points of $g$ converge to a non-repelling fixed point of $P$).
 If there is a non-repelling cycle of period greater than 1, then by Theorem A this cycle must have multiplier 1.
 Moreover, all fixed neutral points of $f$ but one must have multiplier 1.
 In this paper, we will consider all polynomials which satisfy the conclusions of Theorem A.

-\begin{dfn} The \emph{cubioid} $\cu$ is defined as the set of all classes of cubic polynomials that have a fixed non-repelling point, no repelling periodic cutpoints and at most one non-repelling periodic point with multiplier different from 1. \end{dfn}
+\begin{defn} The \emph{main cubioid} $\cu$ is defined as the set of all classes of cubic polynomials that have a fixed non-repelling point, no repelling periodic cutpoints and at most one non-repelling periodic point with multiplier different from 1. \end{defn}

 If $[P]\in\cu$ and $J_P$ is locally connected, then Definition~\ref{d:cu} forces the corresponding lamination $\sim_P$ to have certain properties (see Lemma~\ref{l:cu}).
 By an edge of a $\sim_P$-class, we mean an edge of the convex hull of that class.
 If an edge is periodic, its vertices may have a larger period than the period of the edge (for instance a class with vertices $\frac14,\frac34$ is fixed under $\si_3$ but its vertices are of period two).
 Periodic gaps/leaves of a geo-lamination $\lam$ are naturally associated with a rotation number (unless these are periodic Fatou gaps of degree greater than 1).
 They are said to be \emph{rotational} if the rotation number is not zero.
 A thorough treatment is given in Section~\ref{s:prelim}.